 Different types of mosquitoes are most active at different times of day, but some good general times to avoid being outside are dawn and dusk, with the middle of the day being the safest time to venture outdoors unprotected.
 Now if you’re camping, you can’t hide out in your tent all day but you can wait until after dawn to emerge, and make sure your fire is crackling away by dusk.

 Mosquito season is at its peak during the summer months when you’re most likely to want to dress in shorts and T-shirts, but one of the easiest ways to keep mosquitoes off your skin is to cover it up.
-It’s worth investing in some light summertime long sleeves and breathable year-round hiking trousers to keep as much skin covered up as possible.
+It’s worth investing in some light summertime long sleeves and breathable year-round hiking pants to keep as much skin covered up as possible.

 Wear light-colored clothing